bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Aaron van Wirdum: 00:01:46

-Yeah, So just to reiterate what this all means, there is an OFAC list and this, and this means there are entities on there that you're not allowed to transact with.
+Yeah, so just to reiterate what this all means, there is an OFAC list and this, and this means there are entities on there that you're not allowed to transact with.
 And that's the US government sanctioned list.
 Is that the right way to think about it?